 \section{Introduction}

 Scene representation is a fundamental building block of computer graphics.
 It determines the types of content that can be expressed, the compatible rendering algorithms, and ultimately influences the quality of the rendering.
 Throughout the development of computer graphics, numerous scene representations have been proposed, yet achieving a unified representation that reconciles both surfaces and volumes remains a challenging problem.
 Polygon meshes with textures are the most common representation, supported by mature hardware rendering acceleration for both rasterization and ray tracing.
-Meshes are well-suited for modeling connected hard surfaces but struggle to represent dense, fine elements existed in nature, such as hair, fur, grains, and foliage.
-Additionally, the discrete characteristic of meshes poses challenges for essential graphics applications such as level-of-detail~\citep{vicini2021non, bako2023deep, weier2023neural} and differentiable rendering~\citep{zhao2020physics}.
+Meshes are well-suited for modeling connected hard surfaces but struggle to represent dense, fine elements that exist in nature, such as hair, fur, grains, and foliage.
+Additionally, the discrete characteristic of meshes poses challenges for essential graphics applications such as level-of-detail~\citep{vicini2021non, bako2023deep, weier2023neural, tog/ZhouHRSY25} and differentiable rendering~\citep{zhao2020physics}.
 Conversely, volumes model 3D objects as fields of microscopic scatterers, excelling at representing aggregated content but are less effective for hard surfaces.
-Traditionally, Volumes are discretized as (and interpolated between) voxels, which are not scalable due to high memory requirement.
-This often limits resolution and leads to the loss of high-frequency details.
+Traditionally, volumes are discretized as (and interpolated between) voxels.
+They suffer from prohibitive memory costs when stored densely.
+Although sparse storage~\citep{tog/Museth13, si3d/CrassinNLE09} alleviates this issue, voxels remain poorly suited for capturing high-frequency details due to their nature of axis-aligned spatial subdivision.
 The recent success of 3D Gaussian splatting (3DGS)~\citep{kerbl20233d} suggests using anisotropic 3D Gaussian mixtures for fitting, achieving superior reconstruction quality.
 However, 3DGS remains an incomplete scene representation as it only records radiance fields.

-The adaptability of Gaussians to complex geometry, as demonstrated by 3DGS, inspires us to develop a Gaussian-based rendering primitive not just for radiance fields, but for general-purpose light transport and appearance modeling.